 Was this due merely to weak magazine springs, or, as is true with many weapons, several hundred rounds were necessary for the gun to “wear in” and become completely reliable?
 Considering the type of malfunctions and the obvious resolution, I suspect it was primarily the former rather than the latter, but I am now quite comfortable with the reliability of the CMR30, and have every reason to believe Kel Tec’s excellent customer service isn’t limited merely to me.

 Takedown for cleaning is, for a non-military specified weapon, easy and fast.
-Pushing out a single retaining pin—directly above the trigger—allowed the grip group to be pulled backward off the frame.
-An appropriately sized brass punch will be helpful here—the pin is a snug fit, which is a good thing–but other things may suffice.
+Pushing out a single retaining pin—directly above the trigger—allowed the grip group to be eased backward off the frame.
+Unlike AR-15 type rifles, the pin is not retained in the frame.
+An appropriately sized brass punch will be helpful here—the pin is a snug fit, which is a good thing–but other tools may suffice.
 The magazine must first be removed, of course, and standard safety procedures, such as repeatedly cycling the bolt and manually and visually inspecting the chamber, apply with this and all firearms.
 The stock can then be removed, taking with it the bolt and bolt carrier assembly, which is integral with the carrier.

 Internal to the receiver is a white polymer buffer at the rear.
 No doubt this is partially responsible for the very mild recoil impulse, but I’m certain it contributes to longevity as well.
 In my experience, this does not become dirty with firing.
 I’m sure this is in part due to the tight overall tolerances of the CMR30.
 Fit and finish are first rate, the design, clever.